CommunityGD32Cores/gd32-pio-projects/gd32-spl-usb-host-hid-gd323x0/README.md

 < all keys released >
 ```

-In the above mode, one can also press the user key to switch to a primitive "write text" mode.
+In the above mode, one can also press the user key (on demo boards also labeled "User Key") to switch to a primitive "write text" mode.
 The input keys are not debounced, so double-typing characters can easily occur.
 For simple demonstration purposes only.

 ```
 == ENTERED WRITE TEXT MODE ==